VitalyTikhonov/Mesto_Deployment/README.md

    - PUT /cards /<card_id>/likes (to like the card),
    - DELETE /cards/<card_identifier>/likes (removes the like from the card), as well as requests to non-existent addresses, sending JSON objects in response.
-At the previous stages, frontend was implemented: see [Mesto_Webpack project] (https://github.com/VitalyTikhonov/Mesto_Webpack/blob/master/README.md).
+At the previous stages, frontend was implemented: see [Mesto_Webpack project](https://github.com/VitalyTikhonov/Mesto_Webpack/blob/master/README.md).
 ## Technologies used
 - MongoDB
 - Mongoose